 Virtually every traveler I’ve ever spoken to has mentioned the wish of seeing the Northern Lights one day.
 After having finally witnessed them with my own eyes, I can tell you that is honestly an experience like no other.
 But if you’re planning a trip, it is important that you plan it around the best time to see the Northern Lights in order to avoid disappointment and to ensure the best odds of actually seeing it.

-First of all, the Northern Lights is a naturally occurring phenomena that is notoriously difficult to predict except in the hours leading up to it.
+First of all, the Northern Lights is a naturally occurring phenomenon that is notoriously difficult to predict except in the hours leading up to it.
 Much of it is dependent on solar activity, and although scientists can accurately predict the number of sunspots, they cannot predict when nor how frequently they will occur.

 The Sun Cycle

-The best they can do right now is predict a rough guide based on certain timescales with the sun, which sees cyclical activity of increasing and decreasing solar activity, which in turn causes the Northern Lights we see here on Earth.
+The best they can do right now is predict a rough guide based on certain timescales with the sun, which sees the cyclical activity of increasing and decreasing solar activity, which in turn causes the Northern Lights we see here on Earth.

-Generally speaking the Northern Lights are still very active for two or three years after a solar maximum, and some research even suggests that there are more significant solar events in the period of decline following a solar maximum.
+Generally speaking, the Northern Lights are still very active for two or three years after a solar maximum, and some research even suggests that there are more significant solar events in the period of decline following a solar maximum.

 The Best Time of Year

 The Northern Lights occur year-round, but due to the increased daylight and long days surrounding summer in the Arctic, it is not visible to the naked eye — only scientific equipment or even a camera can capture activity.

 This means that you cannot usually see the Northern Lights from around early April until late August, which in turn means that late September to March is the time of year you will be aiming for.

 There is also some speculation that solar activity increases around the spring and autumn equinoxes (around March 20 and September 20).